celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 ### Plan

 The first "ShrEx" stack analysis priority is critical for Celestia project.
-The analysis results will tell us whether our current Full Node reconstruction qualities conforms to the main network requirements, subsequently affecting the development roadmap of the celestia-node before the main network launch, therefore is a potential blocker to the Basing on the former, the plan is focused on unblocking the reconstruction story first and then proceed with steady covering of our codebase with traces for the complex codepaths as well as metrics and dashboards for "measurables".
+The analysis results will tell us whether our current [Full Node reconstruction](https://github.com/celestiaorg/celestia-node/issues/602) qualities conforms to the main network requirements, subsequently affecting the development roadmap of the celestia-node before the main network launch.
+Basing on the former, the plan is focused on unblocking the reconstruction analysis first and then proceed with steady covering of our codebase with traces for the complex codepaths as well as metrics and dashboards for "measurables".

 Fortunately, the "ShrEx" analysis can be performed with _tracing_ only(more on that in [Tracing](./#Tracing)), so the